vinodkumar-s/19AI307_JAVA/Module-02/DAY-4/README.md

 # Ex.No:2(D) MULTI-DIMENSIONAL ARRAY

 ## AIM:
-To create a java program that returns the sum of all the values in a 2D array.
+To create a java program that returns the sum of all the even values in a 2D array.

 ## ALGORITHM :
 1. Start the program.